 Plenty of accidents, along with countless close calls, have been the result of a driver not being able to see the vehicle next to them.
 The area around the vehicle that cannot be directly observed by the driver is often referred to as a blind spot.
 These blind spots exist in a wide range of vehicles such as cars, trucks, motorboats, sailboats, and aircraft.
 The proper adjustment of mirrors and other technical solutions can help to reduce vehicle blind spots.

 Nearly 840,000 blind spot accidents occur each year in the United States resulting in 300 fatalities, according to the National Highway Traffic Safety Administration.
 It is possible to reduce the chances of being involved in a blind spot accident by adjusting your mirrors correctly and remaining attentive while driving.
-Some ways to eliminate blind spots and increase your visibility include:
+Some ways to reduce or eliminate blind spots and increase your visibility while driving include:

 - Adjusting mirrors so that the rear window is framed.